Menu

 The SSA recommends you get a lawyer if you plan on making an appeal to their original decision, and we do, too.
 Appeals can be complex, even if they often result in wins for claimants.

-The lawyers at Larry R. Williams, PLLC, pride themselves on having extensive knowledge of Tennessee Social Security Disability laws, and we have successfully gotten dozens of disabled workers in the Nashville area approved applications for benefits.
-Contact the family owned and operated law firm of Larry R. Williams, PLLC, today to get in touch with a disability lawyer who knows how state laws work.
+The Nashville Social Security Disability Insurance lawyers at The Williams Firm pride themselves on having extensive knowledge of Tennessee Social Security Disability laws, and we have successfully gotten dozens of disabled workers in the Nashville area approved for benefits.
+Contact the family-owned and operated law firm of The Williams Firm, today to get in touch with a disability lawyer who knows how state laws work.